Taxi-Taxie

 Amol Palekar, quite fondly given the moniker "Hero" by his fellow Mumbai Taxiwallahs, is an honest and diligent worker who spends most of his time on the streets of Mumbai, helping various people move around the city.
 However, he himself finds it difficult to navigate through certain cobwebs in his mind, which keep pushing him back to his past.
 His choice of being a taxi driver, despite being well qualified academically, comes as an enigma to his old college friend who he runs into one day.
 He justifies it by voicing the joys of being constantly with various passengers, who he treats like fellow companions in the journey of life.
 The profession, thus, is his way of parrying off any chances of falling prey to loneliness.
 There is also a more romantic reason of him wanting to search for an old flame who he hopes would run into him, if luck is on his side.
 Thus, all the time his eyes keep searching for that familiar face while he drives through the good and bad wonders of the city.

 As a part of his routine, Hero chances into a hapless (and kind) prostitute more than once, and forges a friendly relationship with her.
 He also meets a struggling playback singer who somehow reminds him of his flame who he wants to reconnect with quite badly.
 There is also a kind Christian landlady with whom he shares a lovely bond.
 It is through these relationships that Hero's thoughts and conflicts are brought to the fore.

 The city of Mumbai plays a crucial role in binding the narrative.
-The recent Aamir Khan film Dhobi Ghat shares some other similarities with this thirty-five-year-old forgotten work.
 People who have been to Mumbai will find it interesting to see all their favourite places from the town being given prominence in the film (without pushing the main context to the background).
 The film appears technically sound in spite of the apparent low budget.